Policy Evaluation during a Pandemic: Introduction

-In the current paper, we argue that difference in differences has properties that make it relatively less attractive for conducting policy evaluation during a pandemic than it typically would be for most applications in economics.
-The intuition for our results is that difference in differences methods are typically motivated by a two-way fixed effects model for untreated potential outcomes (see, for example, \citet{blundell-dias-2009}).
+In the current paper, we argue that difference-in-differences has properties that make it relatively less attractive for conducting policy evaluation during a pandemic than it typically would be for most applications in economics.
+The intuition for our results is that difference-in-differences methods are typically motivated by a two-way fixed effects model for untreated potential outcomes (see, for example, \citet{blundell-dias-2009}).
 The key feature of these models is that they include additively separable unit-level unobserved heterogeneity (i.e., a fixed effect).
-This sort of heterogeneity is very common in applications in economics; for example, a textbook example would be an application on the effect of some policy on individuals' earnings where the researcher is worried that ``ability'' is unobserved, affects earnings, and is distributed differently between the group of individuals that are affected by the policy and the group of individuals not affected by the policy.
+This sort of heterogeneity is very common in applications in economics; a textbook example would be an application on the effect of some policy on individuals' earnings where the researcher is worried that ``ability'' is unobserved, affects earnings, and is distributed differently between the group of individuals that are affected by the policy and the group of individuals not affected by the policy.
 In this setup, the unobserved heterogeneity can be differenced out and paths of outcomes for the group of treated units and the group of untreated units can be compared to each other to deliver the effect of the policy.

 However, this sort of motivation does not apply in the case of Covid-19.
 In particular, the main epidemiological models for Covid-19 transmission are highly nonlinear and depend on (i) the number of currently infected individuals in a particular location, (ii) the number of susceptible individuals in a location, and (iii) the transmission properties of Covid-19.
-In other words, the key challenge in identifying effects of Covid-19 related policies on the number of Covid-19 cases is not that different locations are different in terms of unobserved heterogeneity, but rather that the spread of cases may differ in systematic ways across locations that experience the policy and those that do not especially due to the timing of the first cases in a particular location.
+In other words, the key challenge for identifying effects of Covid-19 related policies on the number of Covid-19 cases is not that different locations are different in terms of unobserved heterogeneity, but rather but that pre-policy differences in the ``state of the pandemic'' between treated and untreated locations (e.g., differences in the number of Covid-19 cases before the policy is implemented) can lead to substantial differences between locations in how the pandemic would have evolved absent the policy being implemented.
+These differences can make it difficult to evaluate the effects of Covid-19 related policies.
+Moreover, these differences are a major concern for evaluating early pandemic policies where different locations' policy choices often depended on the state of the pandemic in those locations.